linkerd/website/linkerd.io/content/2-edge/reference/circuit-breaking.md

 +++

 [_Circuit breaking_][wiki] is a pattern for improving the reliability of distributed applications.
-TODO ELIZA MOAR WORDS
+In circuit breaking, an application which makes network calls to upstream services monitors whether those calls succeed or fail, and TODO ELIZA PUT WORDS HERE

-The Linkerd proxy is capable of performing request-level circuit breaking on HTTP requests using a configurable failure accrual strategy.
+The Linkerd proxy is capable of performing endpoint-level circuit breaking on HTTP requests using a configurable failure accrual strategy.
+This means that the Linkerd proxy performs circuit breaking at the level of individual endpoints in a load balancer (i.e., each Pod in a given Service), and failures are tracked at the level of HTTP response status codes.

+Circuit breaking is implemented in the Linkerd proxy's load balancer by marking failing endpoints as _unavailable_.
+When an endpoint is unavailable, the load balancer will not select it when determining where to send a given request.
+This means that if only some endpoints have tripped their circuit breakers, the proxy will simply not select those endpoints while they are in a failed state.
+When all endpoints in a load balancer are unavailable, requests may be failed with 503 Service Unavailable errors, or, if the load balancer is part of a route distribution with multiple backends, the entire backend Service will be considered unavailable and a different backend may be selected.

 ## Failure Accrual Policies